jnozzi/cocoadev.com/SiteContent/General/ScalingAView.markdown

 Can anyone tell me (or point me towards a tutorial on) how best to scale a view?

-I've tried using <code>-scaleUnitSquareToSize:</code> but it doesn't give the desired effect.
+I've tried using     -scaleUnitSquareToSize: but it doesn't give the desired effect.
 For one, it takes an integer that represents a percentage, so I can't really control the effect with a slider.
 Also the scroll bars don't alter with the effect.

 Any help will be appreciated.
 Thanks!

 ----

 You just need to change its bounds.
-See [http://www.mulle-kybernetik.com/artikel/[[MulleFaBVisualizer]]/]
+See [http://www.mulle-kybernetik.com/artikel/General/MulleFaBVisualizer/]

 ----